JakubIllner/jakubillner.github.io/_posts/2024-01-19-data-sharing-automation.markdown

 To understand the size of Object Storage required for published data share, I executed the loading pipeline for every day of April 2023.
-After every load I measured the size of Object Storage files used by the `GL_JOURNALS_SHARE` Share and compared it with the size of the General Ledger star schema in the ADB database.
+After every load I measured the size of Object Storage files used by the `GL_JOURNALS_SHARE` and compared it with the size of the General Ledger star schema in the ADB database.

 ![Size of Published Data](/images/2024-01-19-data-sharing-automation/publish-shares-size.png)